 However, sometimes it might be confusing when planning what to do in Kyoto, especially for first-time visitors.
 Here’s our Kyoto travel guide on what you can eat and do in Kyoto for 1, 2 to 3 days!
 You can easily arrange and DIY your version.
 But bear in mind most of the attractions are not located nearby.
 So please allocate some traveling time if you are planning for getting around.
 Additionally, Kyoto is full of tourists which might also require more time when visiting.

 If you’re visiting Kyoto for the first time, then this comprehensive Kyoto travel guide will tell you all you need to know to plan your trip.
 This Kyoto travel blog can give you some ideas when planning your Kyoto itinerary.
-Please feel to modify and adjust based on your preference.
+Please feel free to modify and adjust based on your preference.
 Travel at your comfort level and leisure.
-So, please fully utilize your trip for 1 day, 2 days, 3 days, or even 1 week in Kyoto.
+Discover the best attractions and fully utilize your trip for 1 day, 2 days, 3 days, or even 1 week in Kyoto.

 Kyoto Pre-Trip Essential

 Bear in mind that Kyoto is a very popular tourist attraction. it will be too crowded for comfort during peak season.
 If you’ve got only limited time, it is impossible for you to explore all the sights within one day.
 Traveling to different attractions also takes time.

 If you only got one day, we recommended you best pick some of the most stunning and memorable attractions that you are interested in.
 You might need to slightly rush to get to the next attraction.
 Slow down your pace and spend less than half a day exploring only one spot.

 In our opinion, two days is just right to get a look at what Kyoto has to offer.
 Added, don’t forget you might need an additional one day for a day trip to Nara and Uji.